 With older technology, fitting contact lenses for Keratoconus was as much a trial-and-error process as a scientific one.
-The older keratopography equipment could determine the shape of roughly one half to two thirds of your cornea.
+The older keratopography equipment could determine the shape of roughly one-half to two-thirds of your cornea.
 That left the prescription and fitting of your Keratoconus Contact Lenses to the estimation of your Optometrist.
 Most Optometrists in practice today, especially those not specializing in treating Keratoconus, still use that older technology.

-New to Dr. Barry Leonard’s office, the Eaglet Eye: Eye Surface Profiler is a full-featured topographical tool that allows your Optometrist to take highly accurate measurements of your cornea, sclera (eye white), and limbus (area between the sclera and the cornea).
-Using 350,000 separate measurement points across a 20mm area, the ESP is able to precisely and accurately map every tiny detail in your eye’s surface, making the Eaglet the perfect tool for treating Keratoconus.
+The Eaglet Eye Surface Profiler is a highly advanced topographical tool that allows specially trained Optometrists to take highly accurate measurements of your cornea, sclera (eye white), and limbus (area between the sclera and the cornea).
+Using 350,000 separate measurement points across a 20mm area, the Eaglet Surface Profiler can precisely and accurately map every tiny detail in your eye’s surface, making the Eaglet the perfect tool for treating Keratoconus.

-Since the Eye Surface Profiler creates dynamic, information-rich 3D height maps of the surface of your eyes, your Optometrist will be able to determine which contact lenses will fit you best.
-With unlimited custom design lenses, you’re sure to find one that perfectly matches your eyes’ unique needs and optimizes your daily comfort.
+The Eaglet Eye Surface Profiler creates dynamic, information-rich 3D height maps of the surface of your eyes to determine which contact lenses will fit you best.
+With unlimited flexibility in designing custom contact lenses, your lenses are sure to perfectly match your eyes’ unique needs and be optimized for your daily comfort.

 The Eaglet Eye Surface Profiler is useful for more than just treating Keratoconus.
 It can also help Optometrists discover the right contact lens for various other conditions and even help treat dry eyes.

 By measuring by sagittal height to compensate for minuscule differences in corneal shape, the Eaglet Eye technology ensures an optimal flow of moisture and oxygen to the eyes, ensuring that your contacts stay fresh and lubricated all day.